edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     -   Indiscriminately across all requests.
     -   To each unique client that exceeds the defined rate limit.

-        Identify a unique client may be identified by its user agent, IP address, or both. {{ PRODUCT_SECURITY }} Premier customers may identify clients using up to two of the following criteria: IP address, user agent, ASN, JA3, cookie, query string parameters, and request headers.
+        Identify a unique client by its user agent, IP address, or both. {{ PRODUCT_SECURITY }} Premier customers may identify clients using up to two of the following criteria: IP address, user agent, ASN, JA3, cookie, query string parameters, and request headers.

 -   **[Condition Group:](#condition-group)** A request counts towards a rate limit when it satisfies all of the following criteria: